crazzfeng/sendcloud-docs/docs/Analysis/data.md

   </Card>

   <Card title="Soft Bounce" icon="fa-exclamation-triangle">
-    At the begaining the mailbox provider recieved the email,but can not delivery the email into the recieptent's inbox,then return back the email.
+    t the begaining the mailbox provider recieved the email,but can not delivery the email into the recieptent's inbox,then return back the email.
 Common causes include full mailboxes or temporary server issues.
   </Card>

   <Card title="Invalid Email" icon="fa-times-circle">